 Offering an attractive combination of university and industry based research, SERC will award:

-- up to 24 postgraduate HDR supplementary (top-up) scholarships to the value of up to $12,000 each per annum, plus up to $3000 for research support, to high calibre students (2016 full time); and
+- up to 24 postgraduate HDR supplementary (top-up) scholarships to the value of up to $12,000 each per annum, plus up to $3000 for research support, to high calibre students (2017 full time).

 SERC accepts applications all year round and strongly encourages students to obtain an APA, URS or other primary scholarship, however this is not essential.
 SERC top-up scholarships cannot generally be held simultaneously with other top-up scholarships.